-Oakton Community College has successfully maintained continuous regional accreditation with the Higher Learning Commission of the North Central Association (HLC) since 1972, most recently earning reaccreditation in 2007.
+Oakton Community College has successfully maintained continuous regional accreditation with the Higher Learning Commission of the North Central Association (HLC) since 1972, most recently earning reaccreditation in 2017 for a period of 10 years.
 Every 10 years, Oakton engages in a thorough self-study and prepares an assurance argument as evidence in support of continuing HLC accreditation.

 Accreditation by the HLC is one way the college publicly demonstrates its commitment to quality and willingness to be held externally accountable to those the college serves.
-While this process is ongoing, the current reaccreditation cycle will culminate in a site visit by an HLC evaluation team September 25, 2017.
+The reaccreditation cycle ended with a site visit by an HLC evaluation team on September 25, 2017.

 The standards of quality by which the commission determines whether an institution merits accreditation or reaffirmation of accreditation consists of the following five criteria: